giantswarm/docs/src/content/guides/using-persistent-volumes-on-aws-with-efs-csi-driver/index.md

 In order to verify that the EFS CSI driver works as expected, we suggest to deploy a test workload based on the following manifests.

-First we apply a PersistentVolume with a capacity of 5 GB storage, here you need to provide EFS instance id:
+First we apply a persistent volume with a capacity of 5 GB storage.
+Make sure to apply your EFS instance ID (noted before) as `.spec.csi. volumeHandle` value!

 ```yaml
 apiVersion: v1